SheptheSheep1/prayer_times_app/README.md

 </p>

 ## TODOs
-- [ ] Add UTC Offset change option
+- [x] Add UTC Offset change option
 - [x] Change UTC Offset when changing location based on coordinates
 - [ ] Include fonts maybe or have better system font defaults for windows
 - [ ] Implement changing time/date display format through `strftime()`
 - [ ] Query character limits/regex
-- [ ] Add timeout to ip and query threads when loading and exception handling if request doesn't work
+- [x] Add timeout to ip and query threads when loading and exception handling if request doesn't work
 - [ ] Set character limits on region widget
-- [ ] Handling system color or set actual dark mode
+- [x] Handling system color or set actual dark mode
 - [ ] Custom Calculation Method for fajr and isha
 - [x] Implement TOML persistent config
 - [ ] Handle no rw access in directory
 - [ ] Handle `None` being returned by `get_offset_name()` in `pray_data` or use Exceptions
+- [ ] Handle error in loading config

 ## Credits
 - Would not be possible without the information provided by [Radhi Fadlillah](https://radhifadlillah.com/) and [prayertimes.org](https://www.prayertimes.org/en/prayer-times-calculation-methodology/)